crystina-z/MaxP-Reproduction/README.md

 Feel free to try other settings using this format.
 Note that lines starting with `#` is considered as comments and will be ignored by the program.
 For the config key format and acceptable values, please find more details [here](https://capreolus.ai/en/latest/quick.html#command-line-interface).

+***Note***: *We realized that there is a bug in our code which will slightly effect the evalution results.
+The bug is fixed now, but this will cause the replicated results drops around 0.01.
+We will fix the number in the Tables before getting it published.*

 ### Setup
 ```
 # install capreolus